Performance Magazine Online

 Launch events in Hull and London

-Two public launch events, one in Hull on 25 March 2017 as part of the Re-ROOTed Festival and another at the British Library in London on 27 April 2017.
-Including an additional seminar and workshop looking at Live Art, writing and digital publishing hosted by LADA.
+Performance Magazine Online was launched with two public events: in Hull on 25 March 2017, as part of the Re-ROOTed Festival and at the British Library in London on 27 April 2017.
+LADA also hosted a STUDY DAY and workshop with Something Other (Mary Paterson, Maddy Costa and Diana Damian) looking at Live Art, writing and digital publishing on 25 April 2017.

 Please sign up to the LADA mailing list to be kept in the loop about the project.